cgwalters/rofiles-fuse/README.md

 Normally with hard links, if you change one, you change them all.

 There are two approaches to dealing with that:
- - Copy on write (what BTRFS supports)
+ - Copy on write: implemented by BTRFS, overlayfs, and http://linux-vserver.org/util-vserver:Vhashify
- - Make them read-only (what this FUSE mount does)
+ - Make them read-only: what this FUSE mount does

 Usage
 =====